NilsRo/OctoPrint-SlicerEstimator/API_DOC.md

         [Array]: Array of metadata in metadata_id, description and value

 ## Events
-Slicer Estimator send a custom Event to the Event bus if a print is triggered and metadata handling is enabled.
-It contains a payload the metadata for all plugins registered in the same format as the get_metadata_file method.
+Slicer Estimator sends a custom event to the event bus if a print starts and metadata handling is enabled in settings.
+The event contains the metadata for all plugins registered as payload in same format returned from get_metadata_file method.

 Event: Events.PLUGIN__SLICER_ESTIMATOR_METADATA_PRINT or "plugin_SlicerEstimator_metadata_print"

-There is a possible bug in OctoPrint so you should use the string comparison.
-[Details available here](https://github.com/OctoPrint/OctoPrint/issues/4417).
+There is a bug in OctoPrint < 1.80.
+You should use the string comparison: [Details available here](https://github.com/OctoPrint/OctoPrint/issues/4417).

 Payload: Payload[plugin_identifier][target]